open-source-labs/Chronos/README.md

 ### Master

 The **'master'** branch of this repository is where the Electron application for Chronos is deployed.
-The Chronos monitoring tool's default configuration includes _two default databases_, one PostgresQL and one MongoDB, that are both connected and configured for you in the dashboard so you can easily view the metrics and graphs available to you.
+The Chronos monitoring tool's _default configuration_ includes two databases: one PostgresQL and one MongoDB, that are both connected and configured for you in the dashboard so you can easily view the metrics and graphs available to you.

 **NOTE:** To _replace_ or _override_ these two default databases that we provide, change the database URIs stored in the following path:
 ```
-electron -> user -> settings.json
+root directory -> electron -> user -> settings.json
 ```

 ### Middleware

-The **'middleware'** branch is where the NPM package is being deployed, which is what you will install and configure in your own application.
+The **'middleware'** branch is what is ultimately deployed to the NPM package, which is what you will install and configure in your own application in order to use Chronos.

 ### Microservices